 The technology behind 3D printing is creating a technological infrastructure for localized production of an extremely wide range of products, out of an astonishing array of materials, from cake icing to cement to titanium.
 As one enthusiast summarized:"The Internet democratized publishing, broadcasting, and communications, and the consequence was a massive increase in the range of both participation and participants in everything digital--the long tail of bits.
-Now the same thing is happening to manufacturing--the long tail of things" (Anderson, 2010; see also Cascio, 2009).
-Put more tersely, "atoms are the new bits," and the tools for "cosmopolitan locavore" production are within reach in the coming months and years.
-(The Economist recently labeled this a "third industrial revolution" of digitally-enabled manufacturing.
-See "A third industrial revolution: special report on manufacturing and innovation," The Economist, 4/21/12).
+Now the same thing is happening to manufacturing--the long tail of things."47 Put more tersely, "atoms are the new bits," and the tools for "cosmopolitan locavore" production are within reach in the coming months and years.48

-For larger-scale projects, Local Motors' "build centers" potentially provide a locally-based alternative to mass production by shipping (or printing) parts in kit to local outlets for final assembly, perhaps Amish barn-raising style (Anderson, 2010).
-The plausibility of this model rests heavily on several assumptions, of course, but it is not outside the realm of possibility.
+For larger-scale projects, Local Motors' "build centers" potentially provide a locally-based alternative to mass production by shipping (or printing) parts in kit to local outlets for final assembly, perhaps Amish barn-raising style.49 The plausibility of this model rests heavily on several assumptions, of course, but it is not outside the realm of possibility.
 These could be owned municipally or cooperatively, along the lines of grain elevators and dairy processors.

 At the same time, some of the social technologies for collaboration and sharing are become better articulated thanks to the Web and smart phones.
 Zipcar is a car-sharing service with several thousand "outlets" (essentially reserved parking spaces with vehicles) in cities across the US that allows individuals to rent a car over the Web for short trips.
 RelayCar, Whipcar, and other similar services allow individuals to rent their private vehicles to each other.
 This basic idea has expanded to renting accommodations in one's home (Airbnb.com) or giving them away (Couchsurfing.org), sharing baby clothes, renting out goods such as vacuum cleaners, and swapping goods, services, and real estate (BarterQuest.com).
-There are countless experiments in this broad domain--so much so that "collaborative consumption" startups have been declared the Next Big Thing in Silicon Valley ("New Valley trend: sharing for profit," Wall Street Journal, 10/6/11).
-It is trivial to adopt this model to local settings; a "community car share" (or vacuum cleaner share, or camping supply share) is eminently plausible with the right software.
+There are countless experiments in this broad domain--so much so that "collaborative consumption" startups have been declared the Next Big Thing in Silicon Valley.50 It is trivial to adopt this model to local settings; a "community car share" (or vacuum cleaner share, or camping supply share) is eminently plausible with the right software.